AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 **MSS**

 1. Clinic manager requests to add a new patient using the add command
-2. Clinic manager enters patient details (name, phone, email, address) and optional fields (doctor, tags, medicines)
+2. Clinic manager enters patient details
-3. CLInic validates the input format and field constraints
-4. CLInic adds the patient to the system
-5. CLInic displays success message with patient details
+3. CLInic adds the patient and displays success message with patient details

    Use case ends.